 An element $[\alpha]\in \freeT/\sim$ is called \emph{hyperaperiodic} if the closure of the connectivity component of $[\alpha]$ in $\tzeroone$ in the space $\{0,1\}^{T_\Delta}/\sim$ is a subset of $\freeT/\sim$.
 Equivalently, the closure is a compact subset of $\freeT/\sim$, or every element that can be approximated by a sequence from $\AutT\cdot \alpha$ is in the space $\freeT$.
 We also abuse the notation and say that $\alpha\in \freeT$ is hyperaperiodic if $[\alpha]$ is such.

 This notion is well studied in the context of countable groups \cite{ColorinSeward,ST,GJKS,Bernshteyn2021local=cont}.
-Namely, every countable group $\Gamma$ admits such a $\{0,1\}$-labeling, in particular, every Cayley graph of finitely generated group $\Gamma$ admits such a coloring with respect to the shift action of $\Gamma$.
+It is a highly non-trivial result for example that for every countable group $\Gamma$ there exists some $x \in \{0,1\}^\Gamma$, such that the closure of the orbit of $x$, with respect to the left-shift action of $\Gamma$ on $\{0,1\}^\Gamma$ is contained in the free part of this action.
+Now, one can define the spaces analogous to $\{0,1\}^{T_\Delta}$ and $\freeT/\sim$ for any decorated graph in the place of $T_\Delta$.
+The aforementioned results imply that for any finitely generated group $\Gamma$, if $C$ is Cayley graph of $\Gamma$ (with edges decorated by the generators), then $\{0,1\}^\Gamma/\sim$ admits hyperaperiodic element.

 As a byproduct of our main result, we show that these elements indeed exist even in our setting, where the automorphism group is much larger.
 It is an exciting open problem to understand for which other classes of (structured) graphs hyperaperiodic elements exist.

 \begin{theorem} There are hyperaperiodic elements in $\freeT/\sim$. \end{theorem} The statement follows from the last part of the proof of \cref{t:from01}.
 The following is the main definition that we use to approximate hyperaperiodic elements.